Quench-induced spontaneous currents in rings of ultracold fermionic atoms

-\textit{Phenomenological KZM}: We will now provide an analytical framework, based off of a stochastic Landau-Ginzburg model, for reproducing and interpolating between the fast and slow quench limits.
-This model treats the Fourier components of the fluctuating order parameter as Gaussian variables evolving according to a damped, stochastically-driven Landau-Ginzburg model.
-In a smooth one-dimensional ring of radius $R$, the time-dependent stochastic Landau-Ginzburg equation (SLGE) describing the evolution of the order parameter can be written
+We now provide an analytical framework for reproducing and interpolating between the fast and slow quench limits in the absence of inter-ring coupling.
+To do this, we treat the Fourier components of the fluctuating order parameter as Gaussian variables evolving according to an overdamped, stochastically-driven Landau-Ginzburg model.
+In a single smooth quasi one-dimensional ring of radius $R$, the time-dependent stochastic Landau-Ginzburg equation (SLGE) describing the evolution of the order parameter can be written